WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 # To test CodeML:
-The test directory already contains sample CodeML control and tree files, so all you need  to do is change into the AlignmentProcessor direcotry and paste the following:
+The test directory already contains sample CodeML control and tree files, so all you need  to do is change into the AlignmentProcessor directory and paste the following:

-python AlignmentProcessor.py --phylip --codeml --ucsc -n 2 -r anoCar2 \
+python AlignmentProcessor.py --phylip --codeml --ucsc -t 2 -r anoCar2 \
 -i codemlTest.fa -o test/

 There should be 8 .mlc files in the 07_codeml directory.